WP-Performance/press-wind/README.md

 The theme.json is used for the settings of theme.
 The fonts pass by the new WP font loader.
 Not by CSS or TailwindCSS.

-## PHP files
+## PHP/HTML files

-This theme has just the minimal php file.
-With gutenberg blocks, it's normally sufficient
+This theme is developed for use Full Site Editing.

 ## Dependencies